Neutering: Females (spaying)

 Spaying is the surgical removal of the ovaries and sometimes uterus in female animals.
-It is commonly performed as a method of birth control and behavior modification.
+It is commonly performed as a method of birth control, behavior modification, or emergency removal of damaged ovaries.

 In non-human animals, the technical term is an ovo-hysterectomy or ovariohysterectomy; while in humans, this is called a hystero-oophorectomy.
 One form of spaying is to remove only the ovaries (oophorectomy or ovariectomy), which is mainly done in cats and young dogs as well as in laparoscopic procedures.
 Another, less commonly performed method is an "ovary-sparing spay" in which the uterus is removed but one (or both) ovaries are left.
-A complete ovariohysterectomy may involve removal of the ovaries, uterus, oviducts, and uterine horns.
+A complete ovariohysterectomy may involve removal of the ovaries, uterus, oviducts, and uterine horns with the use of tools such as the Snook hook.